loganhasson/aspen/README.md

 Tell us what you think!
 You're awesome and so are your opinions :)

 If you have suggestions on how to improve the gem, [drop us a line](mailto:teamevalruby@gmail.com) or submit a pull request to the GitHub repo.

+###Known Issues:

+* Prints "Invalid Command" even if the gem has worked

+* --help flag looks for a file that doesn't exist

+###Upcoming Features:

+* Flags to customize directory structure

+* Github/git repo creation via flag

+* Model.rb and Template.erb file creation